Oberlichtenau

 Oberlichtenau (Hornja Lichtenawa) is a village and a former municipality in the district of Bautzen, in Saxony.
-Since 1 January 2009, it is part of the town Pulsnitz.
+Since 1 January 2009, it has been part of the town of Pulsnitz.

 History

 General history

 The Population was 1,425 by 2008 and 1,588 by 2000, in accordance with entry in the history list of Saxony; 2008 according to the statistical State Agency.
 As the Pulsnitz was border between Saxony and Germany until the beginning of the 19th century, also top and Niederlichtenau shared in a meißnisch Saxon and upper lausitzisch Bohemian part.
 A part of the town Pulsnitz became Oberlichtenau independent municipality on 1 January 2009.

 The Schloss Oberlichtenau

 In the 1718, the count Christian Gottlieb von Holzendorff had inherited the Manor of Oberlichtenau and thus the land for Schloss Oberlichtenau.
 In order to promote to his heritage, he needed an elegant accommodation befitting of his status in life.
 This was why in 1724 he had a baroque palace, in both the English and French style, and an English and French designed park, with valuable sandstone sculptures (front of and behind the building) put in situe.

 The Schloss Oberlichtenau went from one owner to another from the late 19th century to the end of World War II, when it was expropriated in 1945.
 The castle served as a children's home in East Germany.
 Since October 2008 it got a new owner and the park was and still is freely accessible to the public.